Manor house: United States

 Most manor-style homes built since the Civil War were merely country retreats for wealthy industrialists in the late 19th and early 20th century and had little agricultural, administrative or political function.
 Examples of these homes include Castle Hill (Ipswich, Massachusetts), Vanderbilt Mansion National Historic Site and Hearst Castle.
 A rare example of hereditary estate ownership in the United States that includes a manor-type house is Gardiners Island, a private island that has been in the same family since the 17th century and contains a Georgian architecture house.
 Today, some historically and architecturally significant manor houses in the United States are museums.
 However, many still function as private residences, including many of the colonial-era manor houses found in Maryland and Virginia a few of which are still held within the original families.

 Unlike in Europe, the United States did not create a native architectural style common to manor houses.
 A typical architectural style used for American manor-style homes in the mid-Atlantic region is Georgian architecture although a homegrown variant of Georgian did emerge in the late 1700s called Federal architecture.
-A typical example of a Georgian manor house is Tulip Hill in Maryland.
 Other styles borrowed from Europe include Châteauesque with Biltmore Estate being an example, Tudor Revival architecture see Planting Fields Arboretum State Historic Park, and Neoclassical architecture with Monticello being a prominent example.
-In the Antebellum South, many plantation homes were built in Greek Revival architecture style.
+In the Antebellum South, many plantation houses were built in Greek Revival architecture style.